Texas Railroad History - Tower 100 - Elgin

 Mrs. W M Griffin, wife of the telegraph operator Bill Griffin, remembers those early days.
 "We moved into town when I was a little girl, in 1908, and I remember the big red depot as being brand new.
 My father was with the cotton oil mill, and like a lot of families, we moved to Elgin because the railroads made it a center of activity and business."
 Mrs. Griffin's late husband operated the semaphore for the Southern Pacific out of the little telegraph tower which was moved to Avenue F from its original site adjacent to the Union Station.
 She remembers that before the telegraph came, crossing gates were used to regulate the trains where the KATY and SP lines crossed.
 There were always three shifts or "tricks" for the telegraph operators so that someone was always looking there to give signals to the switchmen and avoid a collision.
 Griffin was first trick (7 am to 3 pm), H G Davis whose wife, Sadie Bell still lives in Elgin, was second trick (3-11 pm) and N R Radtke was third trick, the night shift (11 pm - 7 am).
 Radtke started with the SP in 1930 as a telegraph operator and retired in 1963 as a freight agent, a job that he took in 1957.
 "When I first came to Elgin we had a switching tower and we worked for both trains.
 During the War years, there was a great shortage of men who could do the job that had to be done, so we trained young men who hadn't gone to the service as telegraph operators.
 I guess I must've trained 50 or so during that time."
 Radtke said that for most of his working years, it was a "...24-hour job, seven days a week.
 There was not time off, someone always had to be there."
 When Radtke started, there were no diesels.
 He remembered the changeover.
 "It was a gradual transition to diesel about 30 years ago.
 I remember General Electric, out of Philadelphia, loaned the Katy two diesels, and they wore them slap-dab out running them so much."
 Asked if he had ever experienced a train wreck in his years with the railroad he indicated there were many collisions for a variety of reasons.
 Once a freight train coming south and an empty train coming north from Camp Swift collided.
 Another particularly bad wreck he remembered occurred between some gravel cars that had rolled three miles out of a side track onto the main track.
 The engineer of the oncoming train and his son were killed.
 Radtke estimated he has seen 50 or more wrecks.

-In August, 1961, SP requested permission from the ICC to abandon the tracks between Hempstead and Brenham knowing that the Brazos River bridge would not survive the next flood and that rail traffic on the line was insufficient to justify rebuilding it.
+In August, 1961, SP requested permission from the ICC to abandon the tracks between Hempstead and Brenham.
+SP knew that the Brazos River bridge would not survive the next flood and that rail traffic on the line was insufficient to justify rebuilding it.
 The tracks were embargoed the following month due to floodwaters caused by Hurricane Carla and then officially abandoned between Hempstead and Brenham in 1962.
 The next phase of abandonment was between Brenham and Giddings in 1979.
 ICC approved the request as there was no traffic moving regularly over the tracks and both endpoints retained rail service on other lines.
-In 1986, SP sold the tracks between Giddings and Llano to the City of Austin which wanted to preserve the right-of-way for a potential commuter or light rail line.
+In 1986, SP sold the tracks between Giddings and Llano to the City of Austin which wanted to preserve the right-of-way for potential commuter rail or light rail.
 The City leased the line for continued freight operations to RailTex, which established a new Austin & Northwestern to be the operating railroad.
 In 1996, the Longhorn Railroad took over operations on the line with freight service beginning May 6th.
 Yet another operating change was made in April, 2000 when the City leased the line to the Austin Area Terminal Railroad.
 The line has been operated since October 1, 2007 by the Austin & Western Railroad (AWRR), a subsidiary of transportation services company Watco.
 East of Austin, AWRR serves businesses in Manor, Elgin and Giddings.

 Left: undated photo of Tower 100 and Elgin Union Depot (James E. Hassell collection)